Ry0511/my_bl1_sdk_mods/src/native/text_mods/lexer_parser/README.md

 ### BL1 Object Definitions

-The only reason for a complex Lexer & Parser is because I don't know if there is a builtin way to handle object definitions like the one shown below (and also because if we have multi-line set commands we need a way to identify the ValueExpression part of the command).
-However, we can create a parser for these ourself and decompose them into a series of construct objects and import text/set calls.
-This also allows us to manage the lifetimes of these objects either keeping them alive forever or creating them on demand.
+The only reason for a complex Lexer & Parser is because I don't know if there is a builtin way to handle object definitions like the one shown below.
+These definitions define not just the outermos object but all child objects as well.

 These object definitions can be obtained using 'Copy to Clipboard' in the property view window for the object in the unreal editor.